 View on Instagram

 Whether you’ve trekked up from Exhibition station after a TFC game or are just looking for an after-work bite, Local Public Eatery’s expansive Liberty Village patio has you covered.
-Big beefy burgers, like a truffle cheeseburger, or thick bacon-wrapped wagyu hotdogs pair well with a hot summer aft’.
+Big beefy burgers, like a truffle cheeseburger, or thick bacon-wrapped wagyu hotdogs pair well with a hot summer afternoon.
 If you’re looking to watch the game, you’re in luck — for select events, Local unrolls a big projector to broadcast the action.
 More in the mood to play than watch?
 Test your toss with cornhole on the patio.

-16. Valerie
+23. Valerie

 111 Princes’ Boulevard 28th Floor

 Hotel X’s unique location on Princes’ Boulevard gives Valerie — the 3-level restaurant, lounge and patio terrace on the hotel’s top floor — an unobstructed view of the city.
-Whether you’re here for one of Valerie’s weekend parties, or just to watch the sunset on a romantic date night, you won’t be able to tear your eyes away from that spectacular view.
+Whether you’re here for one of Valerie’s weekend parties or just to watch the sunset on a romantic date night, you won’t be able to tear your eyes away from that spectacular view.
 Behind you, Lake Ontario stretches out forever into the horizon in stark contrast to Toronto’s skyscrapers.
 With a cocktail in one hand and a small plate of Japanese-inspired bites in the other, we’d be very happy to spend our whole summer up here.

-17. Harriet's Rooftop
+24. Harriet's Rooftop

 550 Wellington St. W.

-Harriet’s Rooftop is all sunsets, string lights and slow sippers.
-It’s a sultry spot to grab a cocktail and coyly snack on a couple of light bites while night falls.
-High above 1 Hotel, the lush terrace shrouded in greenery and surrounded by the twinkling lights of skyscrapers hosts a glamorous, yet comfortable atmosphere.
-DJs play vibey remixes of club songs that make you want to sway in your seat, while still being mellow enough for dinner.
 All around $20, the cocktails are on the pricier side, but every single one that we’ve tried is delicious.
 The Sunset in the 6ix is a fan favourite and our go-to for good reason.
 The mixture of Teremana Tequila, Amaro Montenegro, Select Aperitivo, pineapple juice and lime is a sublime balance of tart, boozy and sweet.
 Pair it with chicken karaage sliders and maki rolls.
 Elegant and unpretentious, Harriet's Rooftop feels like the best side of downtown Toronto.

 485 King St W.

-21. La Palma
+27. La Palma

 849 Dundas St W.